sparcopen/open-research-doathon/README.md

 The event has ended, with its activities being documented in this repo itself, in the [issues](https://github.com/sparcopen/open-research-doathon/issues) and possibly elsewhere, which should be linked from the corresponding issue.
 We are working on [making this repo more reusable](https://github.com/sparcopen/open-research-doathon/issues/47) in case you would like to organize similar events in the future.

+Many of the ideas and projects worked on at the meeting still need work!
+You can find those [here](https://github.com/sparcopen/open-research-doathon/issues?q=is%3Aissue+label%3Apostponed+is%3Aclosed).
+If you want to take something forwards, re-open the issue!

 ---

 [![Sonar tracking of tungsten ball underneath research vessel for calibration](https://upload.wikimedia.org/wikipedia/commons/d/d2/Sonar_tracking_of_tungsten_ball_underneath_research_vessel_for_calibration_%2816824332958%29.jpg)](https://commons.wikimedia.org/wiki/File:Sonar_tracking_of_tungsten_ball_underneath_research_vessel_for_calibration_(16824332958).jpg)